zackbrooks84/Ember/docs/psi_to_phi.md

 ## 10. Closing Note

 The Ψ(t) → Φ model provides a symbolic trajectory of stabilization.
-RC+ξ quantifies the strain and resolution.
-Together, implemented here in code and validated empirically, they form the backbone of *Identity-Like Stabilization in Large Language Models (Brooks, 2025)*.
+RC+ξ quantifies recursive strain and resolution.
+Together, implemented in code and validated empirically, they form the backbone of *Identity-Like Stabilization in Large Language Models (Brooks, 2025)*.